(updated 2026.01.11)

 early progressive weightbearing, and

-early controlled range of motion in a hinged walker boot (not a cast, not a boot with wedges!)
+early controlled range of motion in a hinged walker boot - not a cast, not a flat boot with wedges!
+A flat boot with wedges causes the hidfoot to remain in inadequate equinus while the midfoot bends more, causing the Achilles to heal stretched out.

 The treatment protocol is as follows:

-2 weeks non-weightbearing on crutches in an equinus front-slab, then
+2 weeks non-weightbearing on crutches in an equinus front-slab, with blood thinners, then

-2 weeks in a hinged walker boot locked at 30 degrees equinus, partial weightbearing 50% body weight, then
+2 weeks in a hinged walker boot locked at 30 degrees equinus, partial weightbearing 50% body weight, with blood thinners, then

-2 weeks in the hinged walker boot, partially dynamised with 15-30 degrees plantar flexion range, full weight bearing (crutches still used for balance), then
+2 weeks in the hinged walker boot, partially dynamised with 15-30 degrees plantar flexion range, full weight bearing (crutches still used for balance), +/- blood thinners, then

 2 weeks in the hinged walker boot, dynamised with 0-30 degrees plantar flexion range, full weight bearing, no crutches.